• Skip to main content

 Concord C1 Chronograph Amethyst (ref.
 0320100)

-April 8, 2011 by Evgueni MatoussevitchFiled Under: Swiss Brands
+April 8, 2011

 Concord C1 Chronograph Amethyst (ref.
 0320100)

-As you can see for yourself on the promotional pictures below, there is not a square millimeter of surface that was not adorned with a baguette-cut amethyst.
 Well, okay, speaking literally, there are some places that were not paved with the precious purple-colored stones, but those are functional areas including all three sub-dials and a place reserved for the brand’s logo.
 All the rest was devoted to the shiny stuff.

-There are 64 stones on the bezel, 2 more stones on each of eight decorative “crenellation” tabs on the bezel ring (those are normally used as “bumpers” to protect the fragile sapphire crystal that protects the dial, but I suppose that you don’t want to use them as such wearing this particular version,) 16 more amethysts on the 18-karat white gold setting crown (it is that rare instance when a daringly oversized crown actually makes at least someone’s life easier by allowing paving it with amethysts of the same cut as those on the bezel,) and yet another batch of 8 stones on each of the two chronograph push-pieces.
+There are 16 more amethysts on the 18-karat white gold setting crown (it is that rare instance when a daringly oversized crown actually makes at least someone’s life easier by allowing paving it with amethysts of the same cut as those on the bezel,) and yet another batch of 8 stones on each of the two chronograph push-pieces.

 Concord C1 Chronograph Amethyst (ref.
 0320100)

-Too, crafted from 18-karat white gold as the rest of the body, the pushers are as oversized as the watch itself supposedly making it more comfortable to operate, although I am not sure that it will be as comfortable to wear thanks to the parts being so huge.
-I am fairly sure that a person who’d dare to wear one of these ultra-expensive trinkets will get a lot of chronograph false starts during a single evening.
+However, I am not sure that it will be as comfortable to wear thanks to the parts being so huge.
+I am reasonably certain that a person who would dare to wear one of these ultra-expensive trinkets will get a lot of chronograph’s false starts during a single evening.

 Even the dial is paved with 32 baguette-cut amethysts!